happypeter/githome/wiki.md

     - I may need to install a professional heat recovery ventilator to push the air flow and keep bugs away
 - roof insulation, replace the clay layer with foam/rockfiber, https://youtu.be/ibjiChTQZEI?t=105
+  - masterLi: cover everything with drywall, seal the drywall perfectly, that's means no venting for the beams and rafters, he's confident that will cause no trouble.
+I like the idea, plasterboard is now another layer of insulation.
+Now the false ceiling is part of the roof, so I don't have a attic space really, just a compact roof.
+But, for security, I may check the wood behind the plasterboard from time to time.
 - material
   - wear mask and long sleeves to install both firberglass and stonewool https://youtu.be/wH4Oyj4fNxQ?t=503
   - fiberglass holds the water BAD https://youtu.be/5OEvZXSNaoY?t=209